trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

 .. image:: pics/tut1_7.png
   :width: 10cm

 Then, do not forget to rerun the examples to update the results.
-That is, coose option 0 and wait for the simulation to finsh.
+That is, choose option 0 and wait for the simulation to finish.
 Then plot again the results using menu option 6 and you should obtain

 .. image:: pics/tut1_8.png
   :width: 10cm